 Details: Dir.
 Herbert I. Leeds.
 Perf.
 Peter Lorre, Jean Hersholt, Amanda Duff.
 20th Century Fox, 1939.
 Based on the novel Murder in Trinidad by John W. Vandercook and characters by J.P.
 Marquand.

-Synopsis: Mr. Moto, a Japanese investigator (played by Hungarian Peter Lorre), travels to Puerto Rico to uncover a diamond smuggling ring.
+Synopsis: Investigator Mr. Moto (Peter Lorre) travels to Puerto Rico to uncover a diamond smuggling ring.
 He asks for the personal effects of the previous investigator, who was murdered.
 One of the items is a library card, from the San Juan Public Library.
-The next scene cuts to the library, where Moto asks a white female librarian about the books the investigator had checked out.
+The next scene cuts to the library, where Moto asks a librarian about the books the investigator had checked out.

 Role Call: Renie Riano as Librarian (uncredited)—Information Provider (female)

 Monkey Trouble (1994):

 Details: Dir.
 Franco Amurri.
 Perf.
 Thora Birch, Harvey Keitel, Mimi Rogers.
 New Line Cinema, 1994.

 Synopsis: A pick-pocketing monkey befriends a young girl, Eva (Thora Birch), after running away from his owner (Harvey Keitel), who’s involved with the Mafia.
 Eva goes to a public library for info on cappuccino (meaning the capuchin monkey).
 In a scene played for very broad humor, the librarian jerks awake and yelps when Eva puts the monkey on the counter.

 Role Call: Julie Payne as Librarian—Information Provider/Comic Relief (female)